mapcraftlabs/mapcraft_docs/README.md

 We can then join the parcels to other layers, like maybe a city-wide layer and census tract layer, and then apply any global attributes to all parcels.
 In the end there can be dozens and dozens of attributes associated with each parcel which have come from different places in the app.

-The data all gets passed into the spreadsheet and then results come out and the analytical reuslts are *also* added to the parcels.
+The data all gets passed into the spreadsheet and then results come out and the analytical results are *also* added to the parcels.
 This process can take a few seconds per 100k parcels, and the user can download pretty large csv files of inputs and outputs and explore the results in Tableau or Excel (and also inside the app).
 And that's pretty much what the app does.

 ## And now here is a description of each of the keys in the config file